 Summer Bridge Program

-With Summer Bridge, enroll and earn up to seven college credit hours at Central Piedmont for six weeks in the summer.
-This helps you successfully transition from high school to college in a closed, structured, and supervised environment.
+Earn up to seven college credit hours at Central Piedmont over the course of six weeks during the summer.
+Through Summer Bridge, you can successfully transition from high school to college in a closed, structured, and supervised environment.

 • Dates